 NASB 2020

 NASB 2020 Distinctions.
 For those who have used the NASB 1995 for the past 25 years, here are some details of the NASB 2020 that may stand out to you.
 First, even though this is a substantial revision of the NASB 1995, the NASB 2020 version retains 94% of the NASB 1995 text.
-Second, one of the stated goals of the Lockman Foundation is to “clearly communicate the Word of God in contemporary English, ” that is, to make the text more available to the modern reader.
+Second, one of the stated goals of the Lockman Foundation is to “clearly communicate the Word of God in contemporary English,” that is, to make the text more available to the modern reader.
 Archaic (antiquated) language has been updated.

 For example in the book of Ephesians the word “aliens” has been changed to “foreigners,” “lose heart” changed to “become discouraged,” “implore” changed to “urge,” “tender-hearted” changed to “compassionate,” “girded your loins” changed to “belted your waist,” “coarse jesting” changed to “vulgar joking.”
 These are changes that amount to making the translation more accessible to a younger generation.
 As we looked over the changes in the book of Ephesians most seemed like straightforward modernized renditions of antiquated words.

-Romans 12:1 – “Therefore I urge you, brothers and sisters, by the mercies of God, to present your bodies as a living and holy sacrifice, acceptable to God.”
-The NASB 1995 translates “adelphoi” as “brethren.”
+Romans 12:1: “Therefore I urge you, brothers and sisters, by the mercies of God, to present your bodies as a living and holy sacrifice, acceptable to God.”
+The NASB 1995 translates adelphoi as “brethren.”
 The ESV inserts a footnote (“or brothers and sisters”).
 The NIV simply uses “brothers and sisters.”
 The NASB 2020’s use of italics seems to be the clearest way to express the author’s intention and at the same time allows the reader to understand that “and sisters” has been added because of context.
-The NASB (like the KJV & NKJV) puts words that are implied – but not in the original languages – in italics in order to show the reader which words have been added by the translators for clarity or grammatical necessity.
+The NASB (like the KJV & NKJV) puts words that are implied, but not in the original languages, in italics in order to show the reader which words have been added by the translators for clarity or grammatical necessity.
 Since the Greek word adelphoi literally means “brothers” the NASB put “and sisters” in italics to show the reader “and sisters” is implied though not in the Greek.

 With these few examples it should be clear that the NASB 2020 has updated its text to reflect modern English in both its translation of archaic words and its careful use of gender accurate conventions.
 The result is a translation that remains faithful to the original languages and at the same time becomes more accessible to the modern reader.
 Both of these goals are accomplished without compromising the accuracy that distinguishes the NASB from among its peers.
-If you have any questions feel free to send an email and we’ll be happy to find the answer!
-You can preorder Lockman’s first copies of the NASB 2020 here.

 Here are a few example passages comparing the NASB 2020 to the NASB 1995.
 Verses start with the NASB 2020.
-The NASB 1995 follows underneath in [brackets]
+The NASB 1995 follows underneath in [brackets].

 Psalm 23